-This comparison breaks down what each tool actually does, where each one wins, and how to choose between them.
+This comparison breaks down what each tool actually changes operationally, where each one wins, what can go wrong, and how to choose a workflow your team can trust.

 TL;DR: Claude Code vs Cursor